Comparing Sequential Forecasters: Anytime-Valid Inference for Average Forecast Score Differentials

-where $u = u_{\alpha/2}$ is any sub-Gaussian uniform boundary with crossing probability $\alpha/2$. \end{theorem}
+where $u = u_{\alpha/2, c}$ is any (one-sided) sub-Gaussian uniform boundary with crossing probability $\frac{\alpha}{2}$ and scale $c$ (or alternatively, a two-sided version with crossing probability $\alpha$ and scale $c$). \end{theorem}

-The statement \eqref{eqn:hoeffding} is equivalent to saying that, with probability at least $1-\alpha$, $\Delta_t$ is contained in $C_t^{\mathrm{H}}$ \emph{for all time $t$}, or that $\mathbb{P}(\forall t \geq 1: \Delta_t \in C_t^{\mathrm{H}}) \geq 1 - \alpha$.
-This CS is called a Hoeffding-style CS, as it extends Hoeffding's inequality for the sums of independent sub-Gaussian random variables \citep{hoeffding1963probability} to the sequential case.
-Note that the conditions are satisfied when using scoring rules that have linear equivalents (Lemma~\ref{lem:lineq}) and are bounded on $[0, 1] \times [0, 1]$, including the Brier score, the spherical score, and the zero-one score.
-For the unbounded logarithmic score, one can use its truncated variant $S(p, r) = r\log(p \vee \epsilon) + (1-r) \log (1 - (p \vee \epsilon))$ for some small $\epsilon > 0$, although the score is no longer proper.
-As for the choice of the sub-Gaussian uniform boundary $u$, we defer our discussion to Section~\ref{sec:uniform_boundary}.
+The statement~\eqref{eqn:hoeffding} is equivalent to saying that, with probability at least $1-\alpha$, $\Delta_t$ is contained in $C_t^{\mathsf{H}}$ \emph{for all time $t$}, or that $P(\forall t \geq 1: \Delta_t \in C_t^{\mathsf{H}}) \geq 1 - \alpha$.
+This CS is called a Hoeffding-style CS, as it extends \citet{hoeffding1963probability}'s inequality for the sums of independent sub-Gaussian random variables to the sequential case.
+In the sub-Gaussian case, it is also possible to construct a two-sided boundary without separately constructing a one-sided boundary.
+This is due to a classical result by~\citet{robbins1970statistical} that we restate later in~\eqref{eqn:cm_normalmixture}, so the upper and lower confidence bounds need not be constructed separately; in practice, the one-sided and two-sided variants are nearly identical~\citep{howard2021timeuniform}.
+We further discuss the possible choices of the uniform boundary in Section~\ref{sec:uniform_boundary}.

+The condition for Theorem~\ref{thm:hoeffding} (and for Theorem~\ref{thm:main} that will follow shortly) is satisfied by many scoring rules for probability forecasts on binary or categorical outcomes, including the Brier, spherical, and zero-one scores.
+For the unbounded logarithmic score, one can use its truncated variant $S(p, y) = y\log(p \vee \epsilon) + (1-y) \log ((1 - p) \vee \epsilon)$ for some small $\epsilon > 0$; although the score is no longer proper, our methods remain valid.
+The condition is also satisfied for scoring rules on bounded continuous outcomes, such as Brier and quantile scores on $[0,1]$-valued outcomes (See Section~\ref{sec:extensions}).